CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 Manual to AWS/Introduction to Manual Site.md

 A site in which API's are not supported by SafeHaven at the moment is treated as a Manual site.
 This simply means the production or recovery servers will have to be powered on/off manually instead of the automatic operations.
 All other operations will remain the same and ansible installation of windows agent will work as well.

 ### List of Manual Sites under SafeHaven
-1. CenturyLink Private Cloud on VMware Cloud Foundation
+1. Lumen Private Cloud on VMware Cloud Foundation
 2. Standalone VMware ESXi Host
 3. Physical Server
 4. Hyper V Generation 1